hibou107/blog/content/posts/comparator-library.md

     }
 ```
-As always, the signature of the function tells us that if we have the Comparator of the head, the tail and way to access the name of the head, then we can create a comparator of the combination `head :: tail`
+As always, the signature of the function tells us that if we have the Comparator of the head, the tail and way to access the name of the head, then we can create a comparator of the combination `head :: tail`.
 We can use the name of the field provided by the implicit value `witness`.
 The complete function is: